Moving Tips & Tools

 Pet being watched by a friend to save money for moving costs

-TIP 3: LEARN ABOUT AREA ATTRACTIONS – FOR FREE
+TIP 2: LEARN ABOUT FREE AREA ATTRACTIONS

 When you are ready to explore your new community, you can get free printed materials about what to see and do.
 Check with the local chamber of commerce, convention and visitor's bureau, and historical societies.
 You can also learn about area attractions via their websites.
 Discovering all that your new community has to offer can be fun for the entire family.
 You might even let the kids plan the first excursion.

-TIP 5: NETWORK
+TIP 3: NETWORK

 Are you moving because your spouse is taking a new job?
 Get busy now to find work in your new locale.
 If your spouse's company offers assistance, take advantage of it.
 To get a feel for the local job market, subscribe to the daily newspaper and find classified employment listings online.
-Look for jobs on IndeedCareerBuilder and Monster.
+Look for jobs on Indeed, CareerBuilder, and Monster.

 Start networking locally through professional associations in the new community.
-You can also reach out to your connections on LinkedIn, Facebook and Twitter.
+You can also reach out to your connections on LinkedIn, Facebook, and Twitter.
 If they know someone in their network you can ask for an introduction.

 Temporary work can provide income and give you valuable exposure to people.
 It may even lead to a permanent position.
-The temporary work force is not limited to clerical and industrial positions.
+The temporary workforce is not limited to clerical and industrial positions.
 Attorneys, accountants, nurses, architects, and other professionals can also find temp assignments these days.

-TIP 6: REVIEW INSURANCE POLICIES
+TIP 4: REVIEW INSURANCE POLICIES

-TIP 7: COLLECT SECURITY DEPOSITS
+TIP 5: COLLECT SECURITY DEPOSITS

 Are you vacating an apartment?
 You may be owed a refund of your security deposit.
 Keep the name, telephone, and address of the apartment owner or manager.
 Follow up if you have not received your money within 30 days after you vacate.
 If you paid a refundable pet deposit, get that back as well.